mozilla-b2g/gaia-email-libs-and-more/README.md

 ## Unit Tests ##

-Unit tests are intended to be run against b2g-desktop in xulrunner mode, but Firefox or Thunderbird should work equally well.
-The Makefile has targets for `imap-tests` and for `one-imap-test` (likewise for `activesync` and `torture`).
+Unit tests are intended to be run against b2g-desktop in xulrunner mode.
+The Makefile has targets for `tests` and for `one-test`.
-To run all tests for all account types, use the target `all-tests`.
 You can also prefix these target with `post-` to post the results to an ArbPL instance.
 For more details on this, see "Viewing the Test Results" below.

 Running these tests depends on your having `b2g-bindir-symlink` files in the root of your gaia-email-libs-and-more checkout so it can build the path properly.

-### IMAP ###
+The tests by default run against the fakeserver taken from the Thunderbird codebase, so no extra setup should be needed.
+See "fakeserver Notes" for more information on how the fakeserver code is tracked.

-The IMAP tests like to run against real servers.
-We use dovecot installed on Ubuntu hooked up to postfix on localhost, but the unit tests can run against any server anywhere.
+Some of the tests can run against real servers, but that is not enabled by default.
+In the past, we have used dovecot installed on Ubuntu hooked up to postfix on localhost, but the unit tests can run against any server anywhere.
 For example, a somewhat recent dovecot on a remote server works just as well as localhost, it's just harder to use on a airplane.
 Some servers, such as Yahoo's IMAP at the current time, are too broken to use the unit tests.
 For example, Yahoo's APPEND command ignores the specified INTERNALDATE value, which makes it useless for many synchronization unit tests.